 There are also other similar programs across the United States, such as the "National Girls Collaborative Project": National Girls Collaborative Project.

-Time commitment: During the fall semester, all eight scholars will meet on a weekly basis for 1-1.5 hours on Tuesday mornings, 8:30-10:00am, to organize and plan the group’s program for the following spring.
+During the fall semester, all eight scholars will meet on a weekly basis for 1-1.5 hours on Tuesday mornings, 8:30-10:00am, to organize and plan the group’s program for the following spring.

 During the spring semester, all eight scholars will participate in weekly pre-planning meetings (1-1.5 hours on Tuesday mornings, 8:30-10:00am) and will participate in weekly school visits (~2 hours on Thursday mornings, 8:00-10:00am) for approximately 12 consecutive weeks (excluding spring break).
 Each scholar will be responsible for either leading a week’s presentation or helping to facilitate another scholar’s presentation.

 Fall: You must attend all weekly group meetings (Tuesday mornings) to brainstorm lesson plans and ideas for experiments and demos.
 We will focus on one lesson per week.
 The two scholars from one department will work together on their lessons and present the same lesson on the same day to two different elementary schools (Highland and Bush).
 That means that you can share the work load, e.g. one scholar focuses on the handouts and the other on the demos and experiments.
 Make sure that both of you are familiar and happy with the full lesson as you will present it on your own.
 At the end of each group meeting, the presenting scholars must have a clear idea of the experiments and demonstrations they want to show, a lesson plan and an outline of their handouts.
 Handouts can be finalized in the spring semester.